 - Jewish Ghetto Wall – once part of the city defenses in 1180, it later became one of the walls that surrounded the Jewish ghetto

 - Klein Markt Halle – a wonderful hall filled with fruits, vegetables, chocolate, pastries, cheeses, breads, meats, fish, and delicacies from around the world (closed on Sundays and holidays)

 - Bull and Bear and the Frankfurt Stock Exchange

 - Thurn and Taxis Palace – newly reconstructed, and a lovely example of architecture from the 1700’s.

 - Eschenheimer Turm – original guard tower, once part of the city defensive walls

 - Alte Oper – one of the classic opera houses in Europe, once known as the most beautiful ruin in Germany

-- Goethe House – view the house where Goethe was born, and explain why he is Frankfurt’s favorite son
+- Goethe House – the house where Goethe was born, which contains information on why he is Frankfurt’s favorite son

 - Paulskirche – the location of the first parliament of Germany in 1848.